HexRaysSA/ida-terminal-plugin/README.md

+⚠️This is a very preliminary version ... comments & suggestions are more than welcome.

 # 🖥️ Terminal Plugin for IDA Pro

 A lightweight terminal integration for [IDA Pro](https://hex-rays.com/ida-pro/) that lets you open a fully functional terminal within the IDA GUI.